Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Timing Analysis

-Table~\ref{obslogpupa} is the log of timing observations of \ppsr\ used in this work.
-These include the \chandra\ and \xmm\ data sets previously reported in \cite{got13} that span years $2009 - 2012$, but exclude the two observations from 2001.
-In retrospect, it is not possible to span the large time gap from 2001 to 2009 due to the uncertainty in extrapolation of the pre-glitch ephemeris.
-In creating ToAs for \ppsr, we restrict the extracted photon energies to the $1.5-4.5$~keV range because of the unique energy dependence of the phase of the pulse.
-Below 1.5~keV, the pulse is shifted $\approx 180^{\circ}$, which effectively cancels the pulsations if the full energy band is used \citep[see ][for details]{got09}.
-Photon arrival times were extracted using $30^{\prime\prime}$ and $1\farcs2$ radius circular apertures for the \xmm\ and \chandra\ data sets, respectively.
+As listed in the Appendix, the timing observations of \ppsr\ used in this work include the \chandra\ and \xmm\ data sets previously reported in \cite{got13} that span the years 2009--2012, but exclude the two observations from 2001.
+In retrospect, it is not possible to span the large time gap from 2001 to 2009 due to the uncertainty in extrapolation of the preglitch ephemeris.
+In creating ToAs for \ppsr, we restricted the extracted photon energies to the 1.5--4.5~keV range because of the unique energy dependence of the pulse phase.
+Below 1.5~keV, the pulse is shifted $\approx180^{\circ}$, effectively canceling the pulsations if the full energy band is used \citep[see ][for details]{got09}.
+Photon arrival times were extracted using circular apertures of radius $30^{\prime\prime}$ and $1\farcs2$ for the \xmm\ and \chandra\ datasets, respectively.

-Following the results presented in \cite{got13}, we were able to continue monitoring this pulsar and extend its ephemeris, but only up to 2014.
+Following the results presented in \cite{got13}, we were able to continue monitoring this pulsar and extend its ephemeris but only up to 2014.
 Subsequently, the yearly monitoring showed increasing departures of the pulse arrival times from the refined ephemeris.
-Motivated by the similarity to the glitch-like behavior of \ppks, we then initiated a renewed joint \xmm\ and \chandra\ timing campaign on \ppsr\ in $2019-2020$ to generate an independent phase-connected timing solution for comparison.
+Motivated by the similarity to the glitch-like behavior of \ppks, we then initiated a renewed joint \xmm\ and \chandra\ timing campaign on \ppsr\ in 2019-2020 to generate an independent phase-connected timing solution for comparison.

-In Figure~\ref{fig:pupaglitch}, we postulate that a glitch in the pulse arrival times most likely occurred between the 2015 and 2016 observations.
-Indeed, the monotonic deviations from the pre-glitch timing solution given in Table~\ref{tab:pupaglitch} imply a change in frequency of magnitude $\Delta f/f_{\rm pred} = 7.1(6)\times 10^{-10}$, a value similar to that found for \ppks.
-Considering the pre- and post-glitch timing solutions, the statistic for the combined data set is $\chi^2_{\nu} = 2.20$ for 32 DoF, taking into account the fit parameters for each interval.
+In Figure~\ref{fig:pupaglitch}, we postulate that a glitch in pulse arrival time likely occurred between the 2015 and 2016 observations.
+Indeed, the monotonic deviations from the preglitch timing solution given in Table~\ref{tab:pupaglitch} imply a change in frequency of magnitude $\Delta f/f_{\rm pred} = 7.1(6)\times 10^{-10}$, a value similar to that found for \ppks.
+Including the pre- and postglitch timing solutions, the statistic for the combined data set is $\chi^2_{\nu} = 2.20$ for 32 DoF, taking into account the fit parameters for each interval.